otondi-willis/otondi-willis/README.md

 Hi there, I'm Willis Otondi. <br/>

 ## About Me
-- 🌱 I’m currently learning Java(SpringBoot), Flutter(Dart) for cross-platform mobile development, Solution Architect and System Design concepts.
+- 🌱 I’m currently learning Java(SpringBoot), Flutter(Dart) for cross-platform mobile development, Solution Architect and System Design concepts
 - 👯 I’m looking to collaborate on healthcare and finance related projects.
 - 🤔 I’m looking for help with Software Architect publications, transformative shortcourses on the same and recommended practices on the same field.
 - 💬 Ask me about Biomedical Engineering related solutions, Business Requirement Document Writing, Solution Architecture and Design Documentation, Technical writing, Team Leadership insights, and Healthcare Technologies.